icedman/gjs-wayland-shell/README.md

 $ gws-search
 ```

-Functions the same ways as Gnome Shell's search, using DBus querying SearchProviders.
+Functions the same way as Gnome Shell's search, using DBus querying SearchProviders.

 # Panel Items